portsoc/hangman-in-branches/README.md

 }
 ```

+In addition to this, we are also going to add margins and paddings to our elements.
-Pay attention to the rest of our stylesheet and observe that we are avoiding absolute measurements in favour of relative ones such as `em` or `vw`.
+Pay attention to our units and notice that we are avoiding absolute measurements in favour of relative ones such as `em` or `vw`.
 For more information check out this page on [CSS units](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units).

-### Colour palette
+### Colour palette and font

-Let's start by creating a simple colour palette to be used throughout our website.
+Let's define a simple colour palette to be used throughout our website.
-Instead of repeating our colours, we are going to define a set of properties at the root level which makes them globally accessible in our CSS.
+So instead of repeating our colours, we are going to define a set of properties (at the root level) which makes them globally accessible.
 If you find any of this confusing, we refer you to the MDN page on [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties).

 ```css